PillowFishSticks/MP3-FeedMe/README.md

 3. The site to be responsive and navigable for various device sizes; desktop, tablet, and phone.
 For the content to look good on all of the devices.

-4. To learn more about The Bookshelf.
+4. To learn more about FeedMe.

-5. To be able to connect to The Bookshelf’s social media accounts.
+5. To be able to connect to FeedMe's social media accounts.

-6. To be able to click on books for further information about them.
+6. To be able to click on recipes for further information about them.

-7. A purchase link to be provided for each book, in the event that I would like to buy it.

-8. To be able to add, edit, and delete books that I would like to share with others.
+7. To be able to add, edit, and delete recipes that I would like to share with others.

-9. To be able to write reviews about the books I would like to share.
+8. To be able to search for recipes on the website using keywords.

-10. To be able to log in and out with ease.
+9. To be able to log in and out with ease.

-11. To be notified that I have logged in or out of my account.
+10. To be notified that I have logged in or out of my account.

-12. To be notified about changes that are made, inlcluding adding, editing, and deleting books.
+11. To be notified about changes that are made, inlcluding adding, editing, and deleting recipes.

 ## Design Choices

-The Bookshelf has a fun feel to it, with emphasis on displaying books in an easy to read manner.
-The following design choices were made bearing this in mind:

 ### Fonts
 - The primary font 'Roboto' was chosen to be the main text of this site as it is easy to read, looks professional, and goes well